 The PFS team has worked with NSF-funded scientists for the past 25 years.
 This small, woman-owned business uses project management tools and vast experience to arrange practical, innovative support for expeditions small and large.
 Expertise includes research support planning, appropriate/renewable energy solutions, and field camps and risk management.
 Our expert seasonal staff operate field camps and stations.

 With more than 40 years of experience conducting client-sponsored research and development for government and other agencies, SRI is a leader in the polar research community.
 We provide field communications and autonomous systems support for the current ARSLS program.
 Personnel have extensive experience conducting research, supporting researchers, developing instrumentation and communications systems, and operating research facilities in cold regions.

-A small business subsidiary of Alaska native company Ukpeaġvik Iñupiat Corporation (UIC), UIC Science provides on-the-ground support for researchers basing at or transiting Barrow, Alaska, the northernmost community in the US.
-Because we know Alaskan politics, culture, and land-use regulations, we provide reliable local knowledge and expertise in the Barrow and North Slope area.
+A small business subsidiary of Alaska native company Ukpeaġvik Iñupiat Corporation (UIC), UIC Science provides on-the-ground support for researchers basing at or transiting Utqiagvik, Alaska, the northernmost community in the US.
+Because we know Alaskan politics, culture, and land-use regulations, we provide reliable local knowledge and expertise in the Utqiagvik and North Slope area.
 We have full-service capability in Alaska and have been responsible for various civil engineering, site development, construction, and program management projects.

 The National Science Foundation’s Arctic Program